danikaze/r-cafe/README.md

 ## Change log

+### 0.7.1
+- Display an error meessage if the data can't be retrieved
 ### 0.7.0
 - Read the menu information from RAP instead of the API
 - Fixed the top bar to accomodate more cafeterias (_Rise Building 13F_, _Osaka Branch_)